 Pecan Pie Manhattan

-Pecan Pie Manhattan is a nutty version of a bourbon cocktail that I am currently obsessed with.
+Pecan Pie Manhattan is a nutty version of a bourbon cocktail that I am always obsessed with come fall.
 The pecan pie bourbon brings a whole new level of flavor to the Manhattan!
+Dessert can come BEFORE dinner with this bad boy.

 Those luscious pies… from pumpkin to sweet potato, apple and especially pecan.